annapowellsmith/instaconor/README.md

 If you like these articles, you should subscribe to the [Best of Journalism newsletter](http://thebestofjournalism.blogspot.co.uk/) - $1.99/month for a weekly email with links to the best long-form articles around the web.

-Please note: I have no affiliation with Conor Friedersdorf or with Byliner.
+Please note: I have no affiliation with Conor Friedersdorf, the Best of Journalism, or Byliner.

 ### How to run the script